Human Resources

 Disability accommodation

 The University’s disability accommodation process is intended to be interactive and collaborative, relying on open communication and active participation between you and the University.
-The primary goal of this process is to help you to perform all of the essential functions of your current position, with or without accommodation.
+The primary goal of this process is to help you to perform the essential functions of your current position, with or without accommodation.

 Requesting accommodation